alannchang/reach-mastermind2024/README.md

 - A database (like MySQL, PostgreSQL) that will act as persistent storage/backup for game state
 - Multiple Nginx instances for redundancy, but sharing the same port number.

 I initially considered, but later overlooked, an approach where I would pre-generate and store the daily allotment of random numbers (200,000) in a persistent database, such as MySQL or PostgreSQL, for future retrieval and use.

 ## TO DO List
 - Set up some way to rate limit requests made to API
-- Implement error messaging in case any server or database goes down or is unavailable for any reason
+- Implement error messaging in the case of any server or database that goes down or is unavailable for any reason
 - Set up database (MySQL?) for persistent storage
-- Implement a central dashboard, logging, etc. for better visibility on system
+- Implement a central dashboard, logging, etc. for better visibility and monitoring
 - Set up Redis Sentinel so that if primary fails, replica can take over
 - Create automated tests to test endpoints, stress test the system, etc.
 - Consider WebSockets over REST, or maybe even WASM
-- Consider using something like Apache Kafka and using microservice architecture as more features get added
+- Consider using something like Apache Kafka and using microservice architecture as more features get added and the application becomes more complex